davidjbuchanan/MS3-lockdown/README.md

 Note: that even after adding these fields they will not be populated with any recipes; as such, the app will be voide of content.

 - You should now be able to launch your app using the following command on the Werzeug development server:
-    - `python3 app.py`
+    - `python3 app.py`.
+This may require a prefix of `sudo` if you do not have administration rights on your IDE.
 - The app should now be running on *localhost* and, when using Gitpod IDE, render an address similar to `https://8080-bce9ad25-9922-4648-b249-d83204aa0bf4.ws-eu01.gitpod.io/`.

 ### Remote Deployment

 This site is currently deployed on [Heroku](https://www.heroku.com/) using the **master** branch on GitHub.
 To implement this project on Heroku, the following steps were taken:

-1. Create a **requirements.txt** file so Heroku can install the required dependencies to run the app.
+1. Created a **requirements.txt** file so Heroku can install the required dependencies to run the app.
-    - `sudo pip3 freeze --local > requirements.txt`
+    - `pip3 freeze --local > requirements.txt` add a `sudo` prefix if you do not have admin. rights to your IDE
     - My file can be found [here](https://github.com/davidjbuchanan/lockdownagain/blob/master/requirements.txt).
-2. Create a **Procfile** to tell Heroku what type of application is being deployed, and how to run it.
+2. Created a **Procfile** to tell Heroku what type of application is being deployed, and how to run it.
     - `echo web: python run.py > Procfile`
     - My file can be found [here](https://github.com/davidjbuchanan/lockdownagain/blob/master/Procfile).
 4. Sign up for a free Github account, create your project repository.
-From your IDE ommit and push to your Github repository.
+From your IDE commit and push to your Github repository.
 4. Sign up for a free Heroku account, create your project app.
 5. Push the code from your IDE to Heroku via Github.
 In Heroku click the **Deploy** tab, at which point you can *Connect GitHub* as the *Deployment Method*, and select *Enable Automatic Deployment*.
 6. In the Heroku **Settings** tab, click on the *Reveal Config Vars* button to configure environmental variables as follows: